-Statistics on Search Engine usage and adoption to inform your search engine marketing strategies and tactics
+2023 Search Engine Marketing (SEM) and Search Engine Optimization (SEO) statistics: Discover the latest search usage and adoption data to inform your search strategies

 Who has the biggest search engine market share worldwide?

 In terms of search engine platform breakdown, Google continues to dominate search engine use, with an 85% percent market share of desktop searches in January 2023.